maeve/islands-in-the-kstream/README.md

-# kafka-streams-playground
+# islands-in-the-stream

-A place for me to learn about using Kafka streams
+A place for me to learn about using Kafka streams.